freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 :Onion Routing: What can we learn from Tor itself?
 Maybe not a lot.
 Maybe a
     bit.
 That we don't allow untrusted connections is an incredible limitation on the routing system.

+:Reverse DNS: Should we check with the original requester before replying?
+What
+    if we can't reach that requester outside of the reply-to address they sent?
+    Verifying the requester's identity by their self-reported address seems to add little confidence to the requester's identity.

 Functional Questions
 --------------------